Nibezak/payflow-package/docs/admin/extending/pages.md

 }

 // Typically placed in your AppServiceProvider file...
-LunarPanel::extensions([
+PayflowPanel::extensions([
-    \Lunar\Admin\Filament\Resources\ProductResource\Pages\ManageProductMedia::class => MyRelationExtension::class,
+    \Payflow\Admin\Filament\Resources\ProductResource\Pages\ManageProductMedia::class => MyRelationExtension::class,
 ]);
 ```

 ## Extending Pages In Addons

-If you are building an addon for Lunar, you may need to take a slightly different approach when modifying forms, etc.
+If you are building an addon for Payflow, you may need to take a slightly different approach when modifying forms, etc.

 For example, you cannot assume the contents of a form, so you may need to take an approach such as this...